 For those who don’t want to spend the extra cash for this kind of work, we’d say to calibrate your MacBook’s display instead.

-The best MacBook docks: Corsair TBT200 Thunderbolt hub
+The best premium MacBook Dock: Corsair TBT200 Thunderbolt hub

 Despite the Pro line of MacBooks fixing their issues, they’ve still come equipped with four USB-C ports.
 Thankfully, they’re still Thunderbolt as well.
 For the absolute best in hubs, it will have to be a recommendation of the Corsair TBT200 Thunderbolt 4 hub, which splits out to an additional three Thunderbolt ports, as well as an additional SD card and USB-A ports for all your accessories.